 - The furrows are laid out with enough grade to carry the irrigation streams.
 Head ditches are run across the slope or downhill using drop structures as needed, to feed the individual furrow.

-- Contour furrows method can be successfully used in nearly all irrigable soil.
+- The contour furrows method can be successfully used in nearly all irrigable soil.

 Construction of furrow method of irrigation